Painting Trips Abroad

 Though my paintings tend toward the “poetic” (in that I’m less interested in “accurate” realism than in chasing ineffable feelings and metaphors for states of being), I’ve always painted from life as well as from memory and imagination.
 No matter how abstract I go, so far I continue to be concerned with creating a shared visual space between painting and viewer.

 The act of painting takes place at a point of contact between self, surface, and world.
-Just as poets draw upon their experiences but do not describe them in prose, expressive painters draw upon their sight and sensations of the world but do not transcribe them – rather, they marry the seen and the felt to larger themes (ideas, philosophies, the unconscious, painterly gestures and imagery steeped in personal and shared associations in service of meanginful communicative expression).
+Just as poets draw upon their experiences but do not describe them in prose, expressive painters draw upon their sight and sensations of the world but do not transcribe them – rather, they marry the seen and the felt to share their personal investment in larger themes (ideas, philosophies, the unconscious, painterly gestures and imagery steeped in personal and shared associations in service of meanginful communicative expression).

 2017 SCOTTISH HIGHLANDS PAINTING ADVENTURE